msacchi/SeismicLab/README.md

 ## SeismicLab
-### Matlab reserch tools to read, write and process seismic data
+### Matlab research tools to read, write and process seismic data

 First do the following: